novax-exchange/.github/principals/toolchain.md

 - Azure Cloud role
 - Role in Professional Service business unit

+# IDE
+Paid IDE
+- Jetbrains all in one

+Free IDE
+- VSCode

 # No Excel Swamp
 - Data pipeline should be applied to all functional department: Sales, BA, Marketing and all other research analyst.
 - Even we are in Excel, use Excel as data tool (data sheet + pivot table)